sugarcrm/xhprof-viewer/README.md

 * In `config.php` specify the directory where profile files are located

 ## Development
-If you want to hack on this tool just clone the repo and run `npm install && bower install`.
+If you want to hack on this tool just clone the repo and run `npm install && bower install && composer install`.

 ## Screenshots
 ![image](https://cloud.githubusercontent.com/assets/1901945/12235839/afa0b62e-b876-11e5-9383-4f78ac143e3f.png)